iustin/pylibacl/README.rst

     - FreeBSD 7.0 or newer.
 - The sphinx python module, for your python version, if building the documentation.

-Note: to build from source, by default, Python 3 is needed.
-It can still be built with Python 2, by calling `make PYTHON=python2`.

 FreeBSD
 +++++++